Acumatica/Acumatica-Cost-Accrual-basedon-LineCost/README.md

 #### Non-Stock Item (IN202000)

 Use Line Cost checkbox has been added to the Non-Stock Items screen (INS202000) -> Price/Cost Information to override out-of-box Accrual Cost Based on behavior.
-This Field is editable if Accrue Cost is checked.
+This field is editable if Accrue Cost is checked.

 ![Screenshot](/_ReadMeImages/IN202000.png)